sw-tracker/flexget/deluge/readme.md

 Toggle back to the Putty Session and press the [Insert] key once and add a couple of blank lines by pressing the [Enter] key.
 Next right click and the lines we've just copied above will be pasted into the file.

 Now press the [Esc] key once and type :wq to save and quit out of the script.
 If you make a mistake editing the file then issue :q! instead of :wq to abort your changes.

+You may wish to modify the above `umask` as it applies to any files downloaded by deluged:
+- 007 grants full access to the user and members of the group deluged is running as (in this case deluge) and prevents access from all other accounts.
+- 002 grants full access to the user and the group deluged is running as and only read access to other accounts.
+- 022 grants full access to the user deluged is running as and only read access to other accounts.
+- 000 grants full access to all accounts.

 ##Create the Web start-up script